spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge/virtualized.md

 * SSH into the appliance
 * Switch to root user `sudo -i`
 * Provide the Proxy Settings
-* Download palette artifacts (contact Palette support team)
+* Download Palette artifacts (contact Palette support team)
 * Copy System Profile downloaded in the previous step to the bare metal machine at /root/spectro-installer and rename to systemprofile.tgz
 * Run the install script expects the private IP of the Bare Metal appliance as input.
 This is used for configuring the local Harbor service.